medically-reviewed-iconClinically Reviewed

 Share article icon for viewing share options

-Sleep needs and optimal times to sleep vary by age.
+Your Sleep is essential for health.
+The optimal times to sleep vary by age.
 Here’s a general guideline to help determine the best sleeping hours for each age group:

 • Newborns (0-3 months) require 14-17 hours of sleep per 24 hours.